 The NDIS is a new way of providing support to people with disability across Australia.
 It will provide Australians under the age of 65 who have a permanent and significant disability with the reasonable and necessary supports they need to lead an ordinary life.
 As an insurance scheme, the NDIS takes a lifetime approach, investing in people with disability early to improve their outcomes later in life.
 It has two main parts:

-- Individual NDIS plans (also known as individual funding packages) – for eligible people with disability
+- Individual NDIS plans – for eligible people with a disability.

 - Information, Linkages and Capacity Building (ILC) – for all people with disability.